 Chart courtesy of www.stockcharts.com

-The operational problems led to the departure of Boeing CEO Dennis A. Muilenburg on Dec.
-23, following his testimony before Congress in late October when he faced sharp criticism from lawmakers and the families of crash victims.
+The operational problems preceded the departure of Boeing’s CEO Dennis A. Muilenburg on Dec.
+23, following his testimony before Congress in late October when he faced sharp criticism from lawmakers and the families of 737 MAX crash victims.
 Muilenburg, who appears eligible to receive up to $26.5 million in cash and stock as a severance package from the company based on its most recent proxy filing with the Securities and Exchange Commission, was replaced on an interim basis by Chief Financial Officer Greg Smith.
-Boeing’s Chairman David Calhoun agreed to assume the CEO duties on Jan.
+Boeing’s Chairman David Calhoun agreed to assume the CEO duties starting Jan.
 13.

 Chart courtesy of www.stockcharts.com